adeschen/enrichViewNet/README.md

 functional enrichment results obtained by [gprofiler2](https://cran.r-project.org/web/packages/gprofiler2/vignettes/gprofiler2.html) into a
 [Cytoscape](https://cytoscape.org/) network where significant terms and genes are nodes.
-In this network, edges links genes that were part of the enrichment request to their terms.
+In this network, edges links genes that are part of the enrichment request to their terms.

 ## Authors ##